 Food companies often boast that their products are high in fiber or certain vitamins and minerals.
-Studies show that variety is key in a diet, so which foods should we focus on to get our recommended daily allowance of nutrients?
+Studies show that variety is key in a diet, but which foods should we focus on to get our recommended daily allowance of nutrients?

 Food also contains, in addition to vitamins and the macronutrients, many minerals or “trace minerals” as they’re often called.
 These include calcium, phosphorus, magnesium, iron, zinc, copper, sodium, and potassium.
 These are also sometimes referred to as electrolytes.
 Electrolytes are simply minerals that exist in our bodies in their ionic form.
-For example, sodium with a positive charge is the electrolyte sodium.
-But, it is still considered a mineral that we get from our food.
+For example, sodium with a positive charge is the electrolyte sodium, but, it is still considered a mineral that we get from our food.

 Where to Find Vitamins in Food

-Let’s talk a bit about optimal nutrition.
 How do we get all the things that I spoke about in our food?
+We can do this through optimal nutrition.
 There is general agreement in the scientific community that the best way to get good nutrition is through a well-balanced, varied diet.
 Variety is the key.
-You should definitely avoid highly restrictive or narrow diets that are dependent on just a few different kinds of food.
-The USDA food pyramid goes over the rough proportions of different kinds of foods that would be contained in a healthful diet.Here’s a basic overview.
-A healthful diet should contain and should emphasize these things: about 2 cups of fruit and 2-1/2 cups of vegetables per day.
-You don’t have to measure these out precisely.
-This is really just a rule of thumb, a guideline to help you estimate that you’re getting enough of the different kinds of food you should be eating.
-When you do eat vegetables, you should try to pick from the different subgroups of vegetables.
-These include dark green vegetables, orange vegetables, legumes, starchy vegetables, and other vegetables.
+You should avoid highly restrictive or narrow diets that are dependent on just a few different kinds of food.
+The USDA food pyramid goes over the rough proportions of different kinds of foods that would be contained in a healthy diet.

-Tropical superjuice, like açaí juice, claim to have all kinds of vitamins and nutrients.
+Tropical super juice, like açaí juice, claim to have all kinds of vitamins and nutrients.
 But, when you look at the data, it’s just another kind of fruit juice.

 It turns out that ascorbic acid is ascorbic acid, for example.
 If you have synthetic vitamin C versus vitamin C that is derived from say a plant source, the chemical structure is identical.
 Therefore, the chemical properties are identical as well.
 The source doesn’t matter to the chemical properties of that molecule.